Around the holidays, many folks' thoughts turn to food banks.

 If you don't need the services of a food bank right now, and you have time to spare, you might consider volunteering at a local food bank.

-If you're planning on volunteering at a food bank this holiday season, check their vaccination requirements but also expect potential rules including wearing face coverings and gloves, and maintaining social distance.
-If you're nervous about volunteering in person during the pandemic, speak with someone at the food bank you're thinking of supporting and ask them about their COVID safety procedures.
+If you're planning on volunteering at a food bank this holiday season or beyond, check for any COVID vaccination requirements but also still expect potential rules including wearing face coverings and gloves, and maintaining social distance.
+If you're nervous about volunteering in person during the ongoing pandemic, speak with someone at the food bank you're thinking of supporting and ask them about their COVID safety procedures.